Welcome to St Barnabas and St James the Less

 St James the less

-These have been extraordinary times for all of us as we grappled with the challenges of the Covid-19 pandemic and then the loss of Her Majesty.
-However, the churches are open for private prayer, or for anyone who just needs somewhere quiet and peaceful to sit, and regular Services are scheduled.
+Our churches are open, usually from 10am - 4pm every day, for private prayer, or for anyone who just needs somewhere quiet and peaceful to sit, and regular Services are scheduled.
 We endeavour to keep this website up to date, but if you are coming to a service or an event from a distance, please contact one of the churchwardens to confirm details.

 We work with other groups in the village offering practical help or a listening ear, but if you feel the need of spiritual help the churches are there for you.
 Please visit our pastoral care section.